nesl/tinyodom/README.md

 - Python package requirements are listed in ```requirements.txt```.
 Please install them before running the Python scripts.
 Note that Tensorflow 2.5.0 is a must for working with the TinyML model scripts.
 Tensorflow 1.x would not work.
 - Couple of STM32 Nucleo Boards (must be Mbed enabled) for hardware-in-the-loop NAS, https://www.st.com/en/evaluation-tools/stm32-nucleo-boards.html, https://os.mbed.com/platforms/
 - Arduino IDE, https://www.arduino.cc/en/software/
-- C/C++ compiler Mbed CLI and conversion of TinyML models to C (your computer will generally come with one).
+- C/C++ for compiler Mbed CLI and conversion of TinyML models to C (your computer will generally come with one).
 - GNU ARM Embedded Toolchain (for Mbed CLI), https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm

 ## Citation